MediaSFU/MediaSFU_SDK_Flutter/README.md

 11. `launchParticipants`: Displays the participants modal for viewing and managing event participants.
 12. `launchMessages`: Opens the messages modal for communication through chat messages.
 13. `launchConfirmExit`: Prompts users to confirm before exiting the event.
+14. `launchPoll`: Opens the poll modal for conducting polls or surveys.
+15. `launchBreakoutRooms`: Initiates the breakout rooms modal for managing breakout room functionalities.

 #### Misc Pages